 Are you a Game of Thrones fan?
 Do you remember the cave where John Snow and Ygritte made love?
 This is your next destination.
 Grjotagja is a small cave in the Lake Myvatn area, and was a popular bathing place at one time.
 However, geological activity in the period 1975-1984, caused the temperature of the water in the cave’s pool to rise to such a degree that it has not been possible to bathe there since.
 Also, the cave is private property and it’s strictly forbidden to bathe in the geothermal waters.
 Don’t worry, you will get a chance to bathe in a geothermal water very soon.

 (No, John Snow and Ygritte didn’t bathe in the actual pool, it was all silver screen magic and all that).

 You can park you car by the parking lot not far from the road and make a short hike to the cave.
 It’s well worth the trip.

 If you are into spelunking there is another cave not far from Lake Myvatn, called Lofthellir.
 Make sure you check it out, because it has some awesome and beautiful rock formations and ice sculptures.

-When you’ve explored the cave and made a few Instagram posts using all the right Game of Thrones hashtags (hey, don’t forget tagging us, using #icelandtravel), you keep following road 860 until you reach road 1.
+When you’ve explored the cave and made a few Instagram posts using all the right Game of Thrones hashtags (hey, don’t forget tagging us, using #icelandtravel), keep following road 860 until you reach road 1.
 Make a right turn and follow road 1 for only a few hundred meters.
 You are now entering the Myvatn Geothemal Aream, which explains why the scenery is changing colors.
 Make a right turn again and follow the road towards Myvatn Nature Baths.

 Spa and geothermal power